-- Initial testing of the EMUs is underway on the SCDT and Segment 4 main tracks following the electrification of the OCS on June 5, 2023. - Live run testing on Segment 3 is scheduled for early August 2023. - Testing of the EMU Positive Train Control equipment will follow the electrification of both Segments 3 and 4 because of the length of track needed to achieve the train speed necessary to satisfy the PTC requirements. - Four (4) trainsets have been delivered to the JPB.
+- Refresher training of the EMU operators is taking place on the Santa Clara Drill Track during daylight hours. - Testing of the EMU Positive Train Control (PTC) equipment has been successfully completed.
+This allows the EMUs to operate during normal hours on Segments 3 and 4. - Live run testing on Segments 3 and 4, and at the CEMOF, is in progress. - Four (4) trainsets have been delivered to the JPB.
 Trainsets TS-6 and TS-9 were scheduled for delivery the last week in March 2023; however, Stadler has agreed to further delay that shipment until testing can be completed on the trainsets that have been received.
 Table 1 below shows the currently planned delivery dates for the remainder of the EMU fleet.